 - Chocolate pecan rum balls should get any party off to a great start.

-- 42 easy dessert recipes you can make last-minute.
+- Over 40 easy dessert recipes you can make last-minute.

 This is a stressful time of year.
 Make it as easy as you can for yourself with these tips for smarter shopping, hosting, etc.